nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 These operations are exposed in the `Logic` interface by parsing respective `FavouriteCommand`, `UnfavouriteCommand` and `ListFavouriteCommand`.

+When the user enters any of the aforementioned commands, the user input command undergoes the same command parsing as described in the [Logic component](#logic-component).

 Given below are example usage scenarios and how the favourite feature behaves at each step.

+To add, delete or edit the `favourite` attribute of a `Tutor`, we use of an `EditTutorDescriptor`.
+The `EditTutorDescriptor` describes the attributes of a tutor to be edited.
+To `favourite` to a `Tutor`, we can simply create an `EditTutorDescriptor` which a `Favourite` descriptor, and edit the corresponding `Tutor` with this descriptor.
+The following shows an example of how an `FavouriteCommand` is executed.

 When the user enters any of the aforementioned commands, the user input command undergoes the same command parsing as described in the [Logic component](#logic-component).

-Steps for the execution of the `FavouriteCommand` (assuming that no errors are encountered):
+Steps for the execution of the `FavouriteCommand` (assuming that no errors are encountered during parsing of inputs):
-1. When the `execute()` method of the `LogicManager` is called, the `TutorTrackerParser`'s `parseCommand()` method is called.
+1. When the `execute()` method of the `FavouriteCommand` is called, the `Model`’s `getFilteredTutorList()` method is called.
-2. The `TutorTrackerParser` will then create a `FavouriteCommandParser`.
-3. The `FavouriteCommandParser` will then parse and validate the inputs, and creates a `FavouriteCommandParser` with a target index number, and an `EditTutorDescriptor` with a `Favourite` descriptor.
-4. The `execute()` method of the created `FavouriteCommand` will be called.
-5. The `FavouriteCommand` will validate both the index number and the `EditTutorDescriptor` and call the `ModelManager`'s `setTutor()` method, followed by `TutorBook`'s `setTutor()` method which will add the `Favourite` attribute to the existing tutor.
+1. The `get()` method of the `ObservableList` is called returning the tutor at the index specified by the user.
+1. The `isFavourite()` method of the `Tutor`, which was retrieved from the previous step, is called to check if the tutor specified by index is already a favourite.
+1. Assuming that the above validation passes, the `FavouriteCommand`'s `createEditedTutor()` method is called to create a `Tutor` object with a `favourite` attribute while retaining existing information from the tutor specified by index.
+1. The `Model`'s `setTutor()` method is called, which will then call the `TutorBook`'s `setTutor()` method.
-6. After the new `Notes` has been successfully added to a tutor, it will update the GUI with the `Favourite` indicator (a star) beside the tutor's name, and return a `CommandResult` to provide feedback of the command's execution.
+1. The `Ui` component will detect this change and update the GUI with the `favourite` indicator (a star) beside the tutor's name.
+1. Assuming that the above steps are all successful, the `FavouriteCommand` will then create a `CommandResult` object and return the result.

+The following Sequence Diagram summarises the aforementioned steps.

 ![Sequence Diagram of Favourite Tutor](images/favourite/FavouriteSequenceDiagram.png)